 Ultrasound is a common prenatal procedure used even in low-risk pregnancies to confirm your due date or assess your baby’s health.
-If there are any concerns that your baby may be at risk, ultrasound can help provide the information your doctor needs to give you the best possible prenatal care.
+If there are any concerns that your baby may be at risk, ultrasound can help provide the information your health care provider needs to give you the best possible prenatal care.

 Using Sound to See Your Baby

 During ultrasound, high-frequency sound waves pass through your body and your baby.
 You can’t hear the sound waves, but the ultrasound equipment can.
-It converts them to a visual image on a monitor, allowing you and your doctor to “see” the baby inside your uterus.
+It converts them to a visual image on a monitor, allowing you and your health care to “see” the baby inside your uterus.

 During Abdominal Ultrasound